NitinPrakash/wc-thanks-redirect/readme.txt

 1. Global Redirect
 2. Per Product Redirect
 3. How to add shortcode for Order Details
-4. Order details on Thank You page
+4. Order details on Thank You Page
+5. Order details on Thank You Page for downloadable products

 == Changelog ==